“The loss of a child during pregnancy is experienced as a death and brings with it feelings of emptiness, loss and despair.”

 Resource Kit for Clergy/Celebrants/Others wishing to conduct a Remembrance Service for Pregnancy Loss – ideal for anyone ministering to those experiencing the grief of pregnancy loss.
 Available from Open Doors Counselling.

-LOVING AND REMEMBERING ecumenical remembrance service for pregnancy loss arranged by Open Doors Counselling.
+LOVING AND REMEMBERING remembrance service for pregnancy loss, arranged by Open Doors Counselling.

 For anyone grieving over an ectopic pregnancy, IVF losses, miscarriage, abortion or stillbirth.

 RACHEL’S VINEYARD RETREAT FOR POST ABORTION HEALING – a weekend spiritual healing journey after abortion.
 For women, men, teens and couples, facilitated by Open Doors Counselling.

 These are only general suggestions.
 You should always seek outside help if you are unsure what to do.